The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 Where conviction feels rational long before it is.

-At the same time, another loop operates quietly in the background: Avoidance Under Discomfort, the Cortisol Feedback Loop.
+At the same time, another loop operates quietly in the background: Cortisol-Driven Discomfort, the Cortisol Feedback Loop.
 When contradiction appears — a red flag in the data, a concern from a board member — it produces a flicker of tension.
 The brain interprets that discomfort as a problem to remove.
 So it rationalises, reframes, or moves on.
 The relief that follows feels like clarity, and the loop repeats.
-Over time, momentum and avoidance reinforce each other: dopamine accelerates conviction, cortisol drives the urge to rationalise and move past friction, and the decision feels balanced even when it isn’t.
+Over time, momentum and avoidance reinforce each other: dopamine accelerates conviction, while cortisol creates the discomfort that pushes you to move past friction, and the decision feels balanced even when it isn’t.

 This is why smart leaders sometimes stay committed to flawed directions long after logic should intervene.
-The conviction is real — it’s just chemically produced.
-Learning to recognise that early surge of “rightness,” and to pause before it becomes policy, is the beginning of precision.
+The conviction is real, but it can be chemically driven.

 Stage 2 — Daily Execution